ros-sports/ros-sports-docs/contributing.rst

 Copyright Notices
 =================

-ROS Sports will not own your project, in the way a company owns code written by their employees.
+ROS Sports will not own your project, ownership of code will remain with respective authors.
-The copyright notice should appear with your name or your organization name.
+The copyright notice should appear with your name or your organization's name.

 Releasing into ROS ecosystem
 ============================